chmod Recursive: Change File & Directory Permissions Recursively

 Note: Learn more about the Linux find command.

-The command syntax for changing the permission of a specific file type in a directory is:
+Combine the find command with chmod to change the permissions for files of a specific type.
+The syntax for changing the permissions of a specific file type in a directory is:

-For example, to make all .sh files in the current directory executable, you would use:
+For example, to make all .sh files in the current directory executable, use:

 find . -name "*.sh" -exec chmod +x {} \;